wmeints/effective-llm-applications/README.md

 get the content as fast as possible.
 After I've completed the full book, I'll go through the entire book again to ensure everything is consistent and correct.

+> **Hey, didn't you use AI to write your book?**
+> Yes, I did!
+I used Claude.ai to help me generate text for the book.
+But I stopped.
+I
+> found that it gets in the way of critical thinking and creativity.
+It also throws so
+> much mediocre content at me it's hard to manage it.
+I prefer to write the content
+> myself now that I have the time for it.
+I love writing, and AI wasn't doing me a favor
+> in that regard.

 ### Research

 The book contains my experience with building LLM-based applications using Semantic Kernel.
 I try to pull from experience as much as possible because it gives the best results for me.

 However, before I write, I do my research to verify that my ideas are going to work and build a sample to demonstrate the principles.
 Working code is still the best way to demonstrate things.
 The book is the narrative to the example.

 ### Writing

-I write an initial set of notes in Markdown and then use Claude.ai to generate an outline for the chapter.
-This helps me to bootstrap the chapter.
-I then refine the outline as I see fit to ensure that the storyline matches with what I have in mind.
+I write an initial set of notes in Markdown and a rough outline that I refine as I go.

 After the initial outline, I'll start by adding detail to each of the sections in the outline.
 I still use a note writing style as I want to make sure that each section makes sense to you as the reader of my work.
 Often, I need to rework the outline as I write the notes because I find that the initial outline doesn't work out as I thought.

-Once I have the notes for the full chapter, I'll go back to Claude.ai to let it generate portions of text for me.
-I have a project in Claude with custom style instructions, the outline for the book, and the chapters I've already completed.
+Once I have the notes for the full chapter, I'll go back and expand the notes into the full text.
+It's at this time I want to make sure that there are pointers and bridges to help you navigate the text.
+I also want to make sure that the text is engaging and that it's easy to read.

-I'll then go through all the generated text to fine tune it to what I want to say.
-Claude is here to speed things up, but I'm the boss.
-The only value I gain from Claude in this process is that it helps me prevent writer's block.
-The notes contain almost the full text but without looking for fancy words or making sure that everything is perfect.
-Claude helps me to get the text out of my head and into a format that I can work with.

 ### Review and initial editing